Train, test, share, and market your digital biomarker algorithms in one place

 Integrates data warehousing and processing with QMENTA API

 Unless otherwise agreed, Intellectual Property ownership stays with the owner/developer of the tool at all times.
 QMENTA will be marketing, distributing, and selling the tool with the partner.

 What infrastructure do I need?

 No infrastructure is necessary.
-As a developer, you will have access to the QMENTA cloud platform with capacity of data storage and processing on the cloud.
+As a developer, you will have access to the QMENTA cloud platform, with data storage and processing capacity on the cloud.
 You will be able to use the QMENTA platform to share your tool & data with your collaborators at specified access levels.

 Where do I start?